 If voltage accuracy at the load is important, make sure voltage sense is made at the load.
 Doing so will correct for voltage drops along the traces and provide the best output accuracy.
 The voltage sense trace from the load to the feedback resistor divider should be routed away from the SW node path and the inductor to avoid contaminating the feedback signal with switch noise, while also minimizing the trace length.
-This is most important when high value resistors are used to set the output voltage.
-It is recommended to route the voltage sense trace and place the resistor divider on a different layer than the inductor and SW node path, such that there is a ground plane in between the feedback trace and inductor/SW node polygon.
+This is most important when high-value resistors are used to set the output voltage.
 This provides further shielding for the voltage feedback path from EMI noises.